trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 During the refutation period for a commitment period, if two or more nodes publish different commitments, two of them play a _refutation game_ to identify the correct commitment.
 The nodes automatically play the refutation game by stepping through their logic to identify the point at which they differ.
-From this point, layer 1 uses the PVM to identify the correct commitment.
+At this point, layer 1 uses the PVM to identify the correct commitment.
 Then the protocol gives half of the incorrect commitment's stake to the correct commitment's stake, and burns the other half.
 Then the protocol eliminates the incorrect commitment because it has no stake.